python/cpython/Doc/howto/regex.rst

 ------------------

-Once you have an object representing a compiled regular expression, what do you do with it?  :class:`RegexObject` instances have several methods and attributes.
+Once you have an object representing a compiled regular expression, what do you do with it?
+Pattern objects have several methods and attributes.
 Only the most significant ones will be covered here; consult the :mod:`re` docs for a complete listing.